Cuprum77/LCD_Driver/display_interface/README.md

+# DEPRECIATED

+No longer used in the project.
+Remains for future reference.

 # RGB Interface
 The RGB interface contains the logic to convert a 24-bit RGB signal into what the display expects, with the correct timings.